TateTaylorOH/Canis-Hysteria/Source/Books/Note from a Glenmoril Witch.md

 Replace the enchanted heart back into the empty chest of your sacrifice.
 If all went well, the sacrifice will rise and transform into a beast.
 The one who sought you out will need to dispatch the beast by themself if they want their lycantrhopy cured.
 Do not intervene!

-If you follow these simple steps it will ensure that you will be able to sucessfully provide the lycanthropic cure to all who require it.
+If you follow these simple steps it will ensure that you will be able to sucessfully provide the beast blood cure to all who require it.

 Agnes